 Plus you gotta love their long ears and then there is the “Bray” … there is not another sound like it!

 We sell our Jackstock all over the United States, Mexico and Canada.
 We have qualified dependable haulers available for shipping if needed.
 If you are interested in one or more of our mammoths, please contact us and we will be glad to answer all of your questions.
 Visitors are welcome.

 For sales information you may contact us at email@example.com

 Facebook - Cooley’s Mammoth Jackstock and J Cooley Mammoth

 Or call John Cooley owner/operator (910) 318-2700, preferably between 6PM and 9PM (EST) or Beth Cooley Newton, Assistant (910) 384-4870, 8AM to 9PM (EST).

-To Navigate this website please click on the titles listed at the top and/or bottom of each page to move through the website.
+To Navigate this website please click on the titles listed at the top of each page to move through the website.

 Owned and operated by John Cooley